 REGISTERING TO VOTE

-To vote, one must register, which people can do online through Oct.
+To vote, one must register, which people could do online through Oct.
 19, by going to https://covr.sos.ca.gov/.
 Those who aren’t sure whether they’re already registered can check at https://voterstatus.sos.ca.gov/.
 Registration information, including where you live, can also be updated there.

 Anyone who is unsure about their eligibility can go to https://www.sos.ca.gov/elections/voting-resources/voting-california/who-can-vote-california.

 Although the online registration deadline has passed, voters could still register for most elections by visiting their county elections office, a vote center or their polling place during the 14 days prior to the election, including Election Day itself.
 A list of early voting locations where residents can complete the same-day voter registration process and cast a provisional ballot is available at caearlyvoting.sos.ca.gov.
 Or, click on the buttons on this site to find information specifically for you in the following counties:

 Once registered, Californians have the option of voting in person, by mail, or by dropping their ballot off at a polling place or designated drop box.
 And it isn’t necessary to wait until Election Day.